fakedrtom/SVAFotate/README.md

 ```

 The "best" match here is defined by the matching SVs with the highest overlap fraction
-product (OFP).
+product (OFP) and considers all overlaps even those that may be filtered out using `-f`
+option.
 Calculating the OFP is straightforward and relies on the genomic size of
 overlapping SVs and the amount of overlap that is shared between them.

 ![calculating_ofp](https://github.com/fakedrtom/SVAFotate/blob/master/images/calculating_ofp.png)